 People love to learn

 Every day we learn.
-To teach people how to use your application is important.
+Teaching people how to use your application is important.
 You need to engage users by getting them to practice.
 Give them tricks and tips, e.g at MailClark we give some tips like “How to attach a file to an email?”.
 Feed them with information that matters in their day-to-day lives.

 Less is more